ResidencyWeekJanuary2024Final (33 of 53) resized

-Am I eligible for the WEA Teacher Residency program?
+Am I eligible for the WEA Apprenticeship Residency in Teaching?

 You will first want to determine your eligibility.
-Find our application checklist.
-In considering their eligibility to apply, candidates often have questions about degrees, district placements, and existing certificates.
+In considering eligibility to apply, candidates often have questions about degree, district placements, and existing certificates.

 • District placement.
-You must be available for residency (student teaching) in one of our partner districts: Auburn, Federal Way, Mukilteo, Pasco, Peninsula, Sedro Woolley (pending legislative funding), Sumner-Bonney Lake, or Walla Walla/College Place.
+You must be available for apprenticeship residency (student teaching) in one of our partner districts: Auburn, Federal Way, Issaquah, Mukilteo, Pasco, Peninsula, Sedro Woolley, Sumner-Bonney Lake, or Walla Walla.
 Some districts have specific requirements regarding prior employment or other relationships with the district.
 See our FAQs below for additional information.

 • Certificate status: If you hold a teaching certificate or have completed a teacher preparation program in Washington state, another state, or another country, you may already be eligible for a Washington state residency teaching certificate.
 If this is the case, you would not be eligible for WEA's program.
 Please contact the OSPI Certification Office at cert@k12.wa.us or (360) 725-6400 to determine your certificate status.